shaanhomebrew-cloud/OPL-PS1-AIO-Converter-GUI/README.md

 Creates a new `__.POPS` partition on the HDD.

-The tool handles the required APA sub-partitioning and PFS formatting automatically.
+The tool automatically handles the required APA sub-partitioning and PFS formatting.

 ---

 ## Cleanup

-The **Cleanup** button clears the temporary working POPS directory, making it easy to prepare for your next batch of conversions.
+The **Cleanup** button clears the temporary working `POPS` directory, making it easy to prepare for your next batch of conversions.

 ---